Kelowna Rockets Passing Torch to Top Draft Prospects

 With all that talk of the big three, Twarynski’s impact really made it a “big four” last season.

-And now that the spotlight is on the next three, some feel Basran warrants mentioning as a “next four” among draft-eligibles and the faces of Kelowna’s franchise going forward.
+And now that the spotlight is on the next three, some feel Basran warrants mentioning among a “next four” as the faces of Kelowna’s franchise going forward.

 Scouts think Basran could have pro potential, but Smith and Brown — the goaltending coach and a former Rockets starting netminder — are in no hurry to hand him the crease on a full-time basis.